 - Fall 2016 >> August 31, 2016

 The act of registering for a class creates an obligation to pay.
 Non-payment will result in your account being forwarded to collections.

 Adjustments to tuition and fees are based on the Wisconsin Administrative Code TCS10.08 and associated time frames.
 For additional information on our refund policy, please visit NWTC Refund Policy.

-Non-attendance or non-payment do not constitute a cancellation of registration, and students will be responsible for tuition and fees not paid.
+Non-attendance or non-payment do not constitute a cancelation of registration, and students will be responsible for tuition and fees not paid.

 The college reserves the right to cancel classes.
-Students are issued a 100% refund for classes cancelled by NWTC.
+Students are issued a 100% refund for classes canceled by NWTC.